AdobeDocs/campaign-classic.en/help/platform/using/privacy-request-management.md

 ![](assets/privacy-right.png)

-## Managing Privacy Requests {#managing}
+### Namespaces {#namesspaces}

-Before creating Privacy requests, you need to define the **namespace** you will use.
-The namespace is the key that will be used to identify the Data Subject in the Adobe Campaign database.
+Before creating Privacy requests, you need to define the namespace you will use.
+This is the key that will be used to identify the Data Subject in the Adobe Campaign database.

 Three namespaces are available out-of-the-box: email, phone and mobile phone.
 If you need a different namespace (a recipient custom field, for example), you can create a new one from **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL Namespaces]**.

-### Create a privacy request {#}
+## Create a privacy request {#create-privacy-request-ui}

-Adobe Campaign allows you to create your Privacy requests and track their evolution.
+The **Adobe Campaign interface** allows you to create your Privacy requests and track their evolution.
 To create a new Privacy request, follow these instructions:

 1. Access the Privacy request folder under **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL Privacy Requests]**.